-The Quality Assurance and Enhancement Service (QAE) provides a focus within the University for the development and implementation of academic quality assurance and enhancement activity, with a specific remit to oversee all provision detailed in the Quality Assurance Manual.
+The Quality Assurance and Enhancement Service (QAE) provides a focus within the University for the development and implementation of academic quality assurance and enhancement activity, with a specific remit to oversee all provision detailed in the Quality Manual.

-The Quality Assurance Manual outlines the policies and procedures concerned with the management of taught courses leading to awards made by the University of South Wales (USW).
+The Quality Manual outlines the policies and procedures concerned with the management of taught courses leading to awards made by the University of South Wales (USW).
 It applies equally to the Royal Welsh College of Music and Drama (RWCMD) and covers all provision carrying USW credit at level 3 and above in the Credit and Qualifications Framework for Wales (CQFW).

 The University has collaborative arrangements with partner organisations both within the UK and overseas.
 Responsibility for academic standards and quality assurance remain with the University.
-Many of the standard quality processes (for example: continuous monitoring; course approval and review and the use of External Examiners) outlined in the Quality Assurance Manual apply equally to collaborative provision.
+Many of the standard quality processes (for example: continuous monitoring; course approval and review and the use of External Examiners) outlined in the Quality Manual apply equally to collaborative provision.

 The Mapping document provides information that indicates where areas from the previous regulation handbook can be found in the new regulations for taught courses.